jekyllgrim/Beautiful-Doom/README.md

 ** Dev updates log (dd.mm.yyyy) **

+01.04.2019
+- Added a chance to gib smaller enemies with a Super Shotgun, I know this has been requested for a long time.
+- Converted all mosnters except bosses to ZScript.
+- Added nice particle effects for Arch-Vile.
+(Not very optimized for now.)
+- Added and optimized halos for all monster projectiles.
+- Various optimizations.
+- No April Fools!
+Everything is true.

 19.03.2019
 - Converted Arachnotron and Revenant to zscript
 - Added halo for Revenant fireball